Amoki/bebop-follow-qr-code/README.md

 ```

-The drone take off when it sees a QR code and automatically land if there is no recognized QR Code for 10 seconds
+The drone take off when it sees a QR code and automatically lands if there is no recognized QR Code for 10 seconds